-- 9.4.2 A permitted accessory use/building shall be defined as any buildings, structures or a use which is primarily accessory to the principal use of the site, but only if the principal permitted use or discretionary use has been established. - 9.4.3 Removed.
-Bylaw No. 02 19 - 9.4.4 All accessory buildings shall be set back a minimum of 7.0 meters from the front site line, 1.2 meters from the principal building, and 0.8 meters from the side site line unless the side site line is an abutting street then the side yard shall be 3.6 meters. - 9.4.5 All accessory buildings shall be located a minimum of 0.8 meters from the rear site line except where an accessory building has a door or doors opening onto a lane then it shall not be located less than 1.2 meters from the site line abutting the lane. - 9.4.6 All activities related to artisan studios, crafts and workshops shall be conducted within an enclosed building.
+- 9.4.1 A permitted accessory use/building shall be defined as any buildings, structures or a use which is primarily accessory to the principal use of the site, but only if the principal permitted use or discretionary use has been established. - 9.4.2 All accessory uses, buildings or structures require the submission of an application for a development permit prior to commencing the use or construction unless it is identified as exempt from this process in Section 3 of the General Administration of this Bylaw. - 9.4.3 All accessory buildings shall be set back a minimum of 7.0 meters from the front site line, 1.2 meters from the principal building, and 0.8 meters from the side site line unless the side site line is an abutting street then the side yard shall be 3.6 meters. - 9.4.4 All accessory buildings shall be located a minimum of 0.8 meters from the rear site line except where an accessory building has a door or doors opening onto a lane then it shall not be located less than 1.2 meters from the site line abutting the lane. - 9.4.5 All activities related to artisan studios, crafts and workshops shall be conducted within an enclosed building.
 No exterior storage of materials, goods, or waste products is permitted, except within a waste disposal bin for collection.